 It’s clear that at least a few people involved with the making of the film intended Kate’s quest to serve as an allegory for climate adaptation in general.
 Coded references to climate change are everywhere: An early tornado kickstarts some wind turbines, then knocks them over.
 The climactic twister rolls through an oil refinery and sends a pumpjack hurtling into the water tower, which collapses and almost smashes Glen Powell’s already oddly shaped head.
 Kate’s mother, a farmer, notes that there seem to be “more tornadoes, and floods, and droughts,” and mourns the climate-related inflation that causes swings in the price of commodity wheat.

 By the same token, Kate’s chemical solution could be seen as a stand-in for human ingenuity intended to confront climate disasters.
 But the big problem with tornadoes, as with the other disasters enumerated by Kate’s mother, is not that we don’t have tools that can blast them into oblivion.
-Rather, it’s the fact that Javi identifies as he and the residents of the idyllic town of New Reno cower in the town’s elegant movie theater as the film’s climactic twister approaches.
+Rather, it’s the insight that Javi has as he and the residents of the idyllic town of New Reno cower in the town’s elegant movie theater while the film’s climactic twister approaches.

 “This theater isn’t built to withstand what’s coming!” yells Javi, pushing the townspeople away from a collapsing wall.